lauradarlak/anomalous-encounters/spec.md

     - Encounter has_many Tags through Taggings
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
     - User submittable attributes: encounter.state, encounter.description, encounter.category_id, encounter.witnesses, etc.
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+    - User, Category, Encounter, Tag
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+    - Encounters scope :recently_added_encounters
+    - root set to URL encounters#recent_encounters
 - [x] Include signup (how e.g. Devise)
     - Devise and google_oauth2
 - [x] Include login (how e.g. Devise)